 - Addicting.
 Did I say that already?
 Thought so… just making sure.

-You can substitute with a different flour if you’d like… whole wheat (best if fresh ground), all-purpose (choose unbleached and unenriched), einkorn (good for those with gluten sensitivity), spelt or an all-purpose gluten-free blend (I’ve used this one before).
+You can substitute with flour if you’d like… whole wheat (best if fresh ground), all purpose flour (choose unbleached and unenriched), einkorn (good for those with gluten sensitivity), spelt, or an all-purpose gluten-free blend (I’ve used this one before).
+There are advisory warnings on the packaging not to eat raw flour, but chances are, you’ve taken a swipe of cookie dough before and lived to tell the tale, so I’ll leave that up to you.

 I took a traditional brownie recipe and cut the sugar BY HALF for these cutie pies.
 They have just enough sweetness to be called dessert, but I promise they won’t leave you in a sugar coma.